-When an operator sees an ancillary answering jack within her reach light, she does not grab that call right away (so the operator at the "primary answering jack" can get it if possible).
-But if the lamp stays lit, then the "second up" operator takes the call.
+When an operator sees an ancillary answering jack at her position light, she does not grab that call right away (so the operator at the "primary answering jack" can get it if possible).
+But if the lamp stays lit for more than a few seconds, then this "second up" operator takes the call.

-Any of this of course consumes more vertical space in the switchboard panels that if there were only a single answering jack appearance for each line.
+This of course consumes more vertical space in the switchboard panels that if there were only a single answering jack appearance for each line.